 Hello.
 Thanks for checking out my movie guide Quirky Cinema, a website for fans of movies with personality.
 A movie without personality, I should say, is not necessarily a mainstream movie, an action movie, a TV movie, a family movie, a period piece, a glamorous love story, but such movies included here are rare.
-I’ve always preferred movies driven by highly particular performances from actors with distinctive faces, underdog and outsider characters, unusual plots, tweaked realism, and eccentric auteurs.
-In an era when even mainstream films appropriate independent film styles yet telegenic is more and more the onscreen norm, Cinema With Personality honors movies you may not know about that feature and express idiosyncrasy.
+I’ve always preferred movies driven by underdog or outsider characters, highly particular performances from actors with distinctive faces, unusual plots, tweaked realism, and eccentric auteurs.
+In an era when even mainstream films appropriate independent film styles, yet telegenic is more and more the onscreen norm, Cinema With Personality honors movies you may not know about that feature and express idiosyncrasy.

 Just because you love quirky movies doesn’t mean you’ll like every movie included in these pages.
 Still, those who prefer quirky movies are often more eclectic, over all, in the films they seek out.
 Your film preferences are surely more eclectic than many of my parents’ and grandparents’ generations.
 If you ask my dad what kind of movies he likes, he could answer with a single name: John Wayne.
 My grandparents weren’t really aware of movies at all.
 My dad’s mom saw only one movie in a theater—ever: Disney’s The Love Bug in 1963.
 My mom proved an exception, thankfully, and together we watched many horror movies and tearjerkers.
-Though she didn’t like excessive gore, especially the cannibal zombie kind, and queer-themed stuff made her uncomfortable, she met my various rental demands for a number of years.
+Though she didn’t like excessive gore, especially the cannibal zombie kind, and queer-themed stuff made her uncomfortable, she met my various rental demands throughout my teens and early twenties.
 A good sport, I dare say.
-So now when we’re going to watch movies together, I honor her only request: “No Dead.
+Later on when we were going to watch movies together, I would honor her only request: “No Dead.
 No Divine.”

 All of the sudden it was a Video World and not just because that was the name of the video store where we first rented movies.
 As early cable channels had airtime to fill, new video stores popping up in small towns everywhere had shelves to fill.
 Since many of the proprietors were just cashing in on a trend, their uninformed selections were peculiarly diverse and often sensational.
 So gory Italian horror, sexploitation, and avant-garde titles like James Ivory’s Savages (1972) or Peter Medak’s Negatives (1968) mingled with blockbusters, family fare, and the occasional Hollywood classic.
 Even our grocery stores rented videos, compiling similarly odd assortments.
-I remember the IGA had Rabid (1977), Kroger had Séance on a Wet Afternoon (1964), and, later on, the convenient store where we’d get gas offered a bevy of cheap documentaries about UFOs and the supernatural.
-By default, it seems, the VCR era encouraged a new, or at least more widespread, eclecticism in movie preferences and taste for the quirky.
-My VCR still encourages this as I find, among the hundreds of old workout tapes washing ashore in thrift shops, some fantastic little gems I either didn’t know about or wouldn’t risk over a dollar to find out about.
+I remember the IGA had Rabid (1977), Kroger had Séance on a Wet Afternoon (1964), and, later on, the convenient store where we’d get gas offered a bevy of cheap documentaries about UFOs, mythical monsters like Bigfoot, and the supernatural.
+By default, it seems, the VCR era encouraged a new, or at least more widespread, eclecticism in movie preferences and a resulting palate for the lesser known and the quirky.
+My VCR still encourages this as I find, among the hundreds of old workout tapes washing ashore in thrift shops, some fantastic little gems I didn’t know about or can’t afford to risk over a dollar to find out about.